The

 An open-access, USA-based international quarterly journal dedicated to exploring healing methods across disciplines for clinicians, researchers, and patients alike.

-Editorial – June 2025 Edition
+Editorial – September 2025 Edition

 By Dr. Qaisar J. Qayyum, Chief Editor, Noor Journal International

-With gratitude and renewed resolve,
+With reflection and renewed purpose,

 Dr. Qaisar J. Qayyum

-Chief Editor, Noor Journal of Complementary and Contemporary Medicine,
+Chief Editor, Noor Journal of Complementary and Contemporary Medicine

 Clinical Assistant Professor, Oklahoma, USA